 - Eye exam to screen for glaucoma, cataracts, and retinopathy

 A pre-conception counseling appointment with your health care provider is another important step in preparing for pregnancy.
 Pre-conception counseling helps educate women so they can be physically and emotionally prepared – and healthy – for pregnancy.
 A pre-conception appointment usually includes:

 - An evaluation of your weight — Your health care provider will tell you to try to reach your ideal body weight before becoming pregnant.
-This means losing weight if you are overweight to reduce your risk of high blood pressure complications, or gaining weight if you are underweight to reduce the risk of delivering a low birth-weight baby.
+This means losing weight if you are overweight (to reduce your risk of high blood pressure complications), or gaining weight if you are underweight (to reduce the risk of delivering a low birth-weight baby).

 - A discussion of your lifestyle— Smoking and drinking alcohol are two habits that must be stopped in order for you to have a healthy pregnancy.

 Smoking during pregnancy affects you and your baby's health before, during, and after your baby is born.
-The nicotine (the addictive substance in cigarettes), carbon monoxide, and numerous other poisons you inhale from a cigarette are carried through your bloodstream and go directly to your baby.
+The nicotine (the addictive substance in cigarettes), carbon monoxide, and numerous other poisons and chemicals you inhale from a cigarette are carried through your bloodstream and go directly to your baby.
 Smoking while pregnant will: